alexgman/LiterateProgramming/FrontMatter.md

 ### `ProjectName` (string)

 The name of the project that is shown in the toolbar of the HTML pages.

+### `Logo` (string)

+A relative path to the image logo that is shown along with the project name.
+The image is scaled so that its height is 24 pixels.

 ### `GitHub` (URL)